Joyce Lester: Personal

-Lester was born on 22 March 1958 in the Queensland state capital of Brisbane as the youngest of four children.
+Lester was born on 22 March 1958 in Brisbane as the youngest of four children.
 Her mother was a housewife and her father was a firefighter and later a fire brigade officer.
 She often played softball in the backyard with her sister at home, using a net that her father had built.
 She attended Geebung State School and Wavell State High School, where she excelled in sport, especially high school softball.

 After finishing high school, she attended the North Brisbane College of Advanced Education (now part of the Queensland University of Technology), where she graduated with a Diploma of Teaching and a Bachelor of Education.
 She later studied for and received a graduate certificate in linguistics from the University of Southern Queensland.
 She taught physical education full-time during her Australian softball playing career, and as of 2017, she is the Director of International Education at Trinity Anglican School.

-Since 1996 she has lived in Cairns with her husband, Chris Wighton, a singer, songwriter and youth worker.
+Since 1996, she has lived in Cairns with her husband, Chris Wighton, a singer, songwriter and youth worker.
 They had met in primary school and had a brief relationship after she left high school.
 They later re-connected in 1996, after he had split up with his ex-wife.